M7.5 Anamizu, Japan

 Post-Event Analysis | Summary

-ALERT™ subscribers can download Touchstone® and Touchstone Re™ wind event sets, a Touchstone-ready wind footprint shapefile of the median scenario, as well as loss-based similar stochastic event (SSE) IDs for wind for Dudley/Ylenia-Eunice/Zeynep from the Downloads tab.
+ALERT™ subscribers can download Touchstone® and Touchstone Re™ custom event sets of five scenarios for this event, a Touchstone-ready shapefile of the estimated ground motion for the median scenario, a shapefile of the modeled tsunami inundation footprint, and loss-based similar stochastic events from the Downloads tab on the ALERT website.
 The information provided herein is strictly confidential and is solely for the use of our clients; disclosure to others is prohibited unless noted in your software license.

 - Losses to uninsured properties